nuodb/nuodb-helm-charts/docs/HowToConnectExternally.md

 ### TE does not start

-TEs started with the `--enable-external-access` process option will wait for the `LoadBalancer` service IP address or hostname to be available before they start.
+TEs started with the `--enable-external-access` argument will wait for the `LoadBalancer` service IP address or hostname to be available before they start.
 In a case of a problem during NLB provisioning, the IP address will never be populated and the _engine_ container will fail.
 The following errors can be seen in the TE container logs: